Federal Climate Funding For > Renters > I want:

 How can I access the money?

-The NC and SC State Energy Offices are designing the rebate program, which is expected to be available in 2025.
+The NC and SC State Energy Offices are designing the rebate programs, which are expected to be available in late 2024 or 2025.

 Rebates on electrification projects in low- to moderate-income homes (formerly known as High-Efficiency Electric Home Rebate Act or HEEHRA)